Water Utilities

 Water utilities are companies responsible for the treatment and distribution of drinking water, as well as the collection and treatment of wastewater.
 In the stock market, they are considered a defensive sub-sector of utilities, known for their stability, regulated monopolies, and consistent dividend payments.

 Water utilities are the companies that ensure clean water flows from your tap and wastewater is safely removed from your home.
 While many water systems are municipally owned, there are several large, publicly traded investor-owned utilities (IOUs) that operate across multiple states.
 These IOUs often grow by acquiring smaller, troubled municipal systems, a process known as industry consolidation.
+In the United States, about 85% of people receive their water from a publicly owned utility, but the share served by private companies is increasing as municipalities struggle with the high costs of infrastructure maintenance and stricter environmental regulations.
 These companies occupy a unique niche in the market.
 Unlike technology or consumer discretionary stocks, the demand for water is inelastic—people need it regardless of the economic climate.
 This makes water utilities a classic "defensive" investment.
 They tend to hold their value well during recessions and market volatility.
+Because they provide a life-essential service that cannot be substituted, their revenue streams are among the most stable in the entire global economy.
+This stability is why they are often favored by pension funds and conservative income investors who prioritize capital preservation and steady cash flow over rapid growth.
 The business is split into two main functions: 1.
 Water Supply: Sourcing, treating, and distributing potable water.
 This involves complex filtration and chemical treatment processes to meet strict EPA standards.
+It requires a vast network of reservoirs, treatment plants, and millions of miles of underground pipes.
 2. Wastewater: Collecting sewage and storm water, treating it to environmental standards, and discharging it safely back into the environment.
+This is a critical public health function that prevents the spread of disease and protects local ecosystems.
 Because water is heavy and expensive to transport, these businesses are inherently local, creating natural barriers to entry.
-You can't easily ship water from one city to another to compete on price.
+You can't easily ship water from one city to another to compete on price, which effectively creates a geographic monopoly for the incumbent provider.

 Key Takeaways